 Cloud Composer produces the following logs:

-- airflow-scheduler: The logs generated by the Airflow scheduler.
+- airflow-scheduler: The logs the Airflow scheduler generates.

 - airflow-worker: The logs generated as part of workflow and DAG execution.

-Go to the Logs Viewer in the GCP Console.
+Go to the Logs Explorer in the Google Cloud console.

 Select the logs you want to see.

 You can filter by properties such as log file and level, predefined label, task name, workflow, and execution date.
-For more information about selecting and filtering logs, see Viewing Logs.To learn about exporting logs, see Exporting with the Logs Viewer.
+For more information about selecting and filtering logs, see Using the Logs Explorer.